EvidenceNOW: North Carolina Cooperative

 - Enhancing self-management support for patients within the practice and developing a strong process of referral to external patient support resources.

-The cooperative is conducting a stepped-wedge, stratified, cluster randomized trial, where the practices are randomized on geography (East vs. West) and degree of practice readiness for change (determined by the Organizational Readiness for Implementing Change [ORIC] scale6).
+The Cooperative is conducting a stepped-wedge, stratified, cluster randomized trial, where the practices are randomized on geography (East vs. West) and degree of practice readiness for change (determined by the Organizational Readiness for Implementing Change [ORIC] scales).
 Based on the results of the practice readiness stratification and subsequent follow-up with practice facilitators early in the intervention, practices were placed in either a high-readiness or low-readiness intervention wave.
-Each practice will enter a maintenance period 12 months after starting the intervention, where practice facilitators are available to support practices on an as-needed basis.
+Twelve months after starting the intervention, each practice enters a maintenance period during which practice facilitators are available to support practices on an as-needed basis.